-Ducklings require heat but not as long as chicks.
+Ducklings require a heat source but not as long as chicks.
 Typically, you can remove the heat lamp between four and six weeks.
-My baby ducks rarely need a heat lamp after four weeks as long as we are raising them in the late spring into the summer.
+My baby ducklings rarely need a heat lamp after four weeks as long as we are raising them in the late spring into the summer.

 Watch your ducklings’ behavior!

 If they are panting, it’s too hot, but if they’re huddled together and peeping loudly, they need more heat.

 Brooder temperatures for baby ducklings are different than the temperatures needed for baby chicks.
 If you try to keep it the same, your ducklings will NOT be happy.

 - 90-92 degrees F for the first three days